-The Fletcher Registrar is empowered to review petitions for the following exceptions:
+The Fletcher Registrar is empowered to decide petitions for the following exceptions:

 - 1. Requests for substitutions to core courses for the degree, with approval of course instructor and director of degree program. - 2.
 Requests for substitution of quantitative reasoning requirement with statistical methods course equivalency, with approval of statistical methods instructor. - 3.
-Petitions for self-designed fields of study in Design, Monitoring, and Evaluation; Energy; GIS; International Human Rights Law; Latin America; Marketing, Migration; and Russia and Eurasian Studies are submitted directly to the Fletcher Registrar for review.
+Petitions for change of degree program.
+See section below for details. - 4.
+Petitions for MGA change of field of study. - 5.
+Petitions for self-designed fields of study in Design, Monitoring, and Evaluation; GIS; International Human Rights Law; Migration; and Russia and Eurasian Studies.
 Fletcher faculty endorsement is required.
-Petitions for self-designed fields should be submitted prior to the first day of instruction of the student's last semester. - 4.
+Petitions for self-designed fields should be submitted by the deadline for petitions prior to the student's last semester. - 6.
 Petitions for transfer credit and review of transfer courses for eligibility as transfer credit.
-In cases where students are requesting transfer courses to count towards breadth, course, or field of study requirements, faculty endorsement is required.
-Students are encouraged to submit their petition for transfer credit prior to enrollment at the transfer institution to ensure they will receive credit for their courses. - 5.
+In cases where students are requesting transfer courses to count towards breadth division requirements, or field of study requirements, faculty endorsement is required.
+Students are encouraged to submit their petition for transfer credit prior to enrollment at the transfer institution to ensure they will receive credit for their courses. - 7.
 Petitions for substitutions for fields of study.
 The substitution of courses that are not listed as fulfilling a field of study must include endorsement of the instructor who taught the course and endorsement of the field advisor.
 Students may only request one substitution per field of study with permission of the field advisor.
-Students seeking to substitute more than once course need to submit a petition to CSAP.
+Students seeking to substitute more than once course need to submit a petition to CSAP. - 8.
+Petitions for retroactive drop for medical reasons, supported by documentation review by the Office of Student Affairs.
+Upon completion of review by the Office of Student Affairs, the student must submit to the Fletcher Registrar a statement outlining how the student intends to make up the credits from the course drop and meet rate of work for their degree program.
+The Fletcher Registrar, at their discretion, may require the student to submit an academic plan for approval before the student's record is updated.